For Solo Lawyers Who Want Out Of The Legal Profession

 Fortunately, unemployment does not have to be one of them.

-You are also probably underestimating what you bring to your new career.
+You are also probably underestimating what you bring to your new legal or non-legal career.

 They are a just solid base to leverage off for what comes next.

-It is about thinking things out with us, exploring your options, planning your next steps, and preparing to make the move while still practising.
+It is about thinking things out with us, exploring your options, planning your next steps, and preparing to make the move while still practising on your own.

 Yes, it takes a bit of time.